The 11th most popular snowboarding destination in Switzerland.

 It is important to keep in mind that there are plenty of glaciers, cliff, rocks and avalanche zones within these ski areas.
 Therefore, unless you really know where you are going, you should stick to the marked, groomed pistes.
 When off-piste, the hazards such as glacial crevasses, rock faces and rocks will most likely not be marked and are extremely hazardous.
 If you really want to go off-piste, there are many local guides who will gladly share with you their favorite runs and this is highly recommended.

 In light of the avalanche hazards, the Saastal ski safety staff takes snow safety very seriously here.
 As they should with the huge peaks and big snowfall you will find here.
 Therefore, if you find a lift or piste that is not open at the start of the day, it will most likely not be open that day.
 Also, if it is snowing heavily in the morning, you may find that lifts start to close early so watch your exits, especially in Saas-Fee.
+Bad weather is known to regularly close the ski area for one or more days.

 To reach this area by train, plan to take one of the many international connections to Birg or Visp, which is south of Zurich or southeast of Bern.
 From Birg or Visp, transfer to the Post Bus heading to Saas-Fee.
 This bus will make numerous stops along the way in Saas-Grund and in Saas-Fee.